Qualitative Data Collection Methods

 Analysis Thematic and interpretive Statistical

-Main output Meanings and insights Tables, charts, statistics
+Main output Meanings, explanations, insights Tables, charts, statistics

 Qualitative vs quantitative methods (comparison table)